 To make this happen, you must make use of a plant material that contains enough phytocannabinoids (ie: CBD) such as hemp or other special cannabis strains.

 Before we look at how CBD extraction works, let’s examine what CBD is all about.

 What is CBD?

 CBD is short for the term “Cannabidiol“.
 It is a cannabinoid derived from the leaves, flowers, or stems of the cannabis plant, which include both hemp and marijuana.
 CBD, unlike the THC, is non-psychoactive.
 Marijuana can have quite a bit of THC content, whereas hemp will not.
 The oily makeup of CBD is useful in products such as creams, CBD gummy bears, chocolate, and soaps.

-Cannabidiol, or CBD, extract is considered to be a revolutionary product that is developed with the use of a different ingredient, known as industrial hemp oil.
+CBD extract is considered to be a revolutionary product that is developed with the use of a different ingredient, known as hemp oil or hemp extract.
 This extract is an herbal oil that we derive from mature hemp plants.

-Review of CBD Extraction
+Review of the CBD Extraction Process

 How Does CBD Extraction Work?

 At the start of all CBD extraction, the chemists will start with what’s called biomass.
 Hemp biomass is simply all of the harvested parts of the hemp plant that have been bundled up and sold.
-Check out this picture of hemp biomass:
+Check out this picture of dried hemp biomass:

 The next step is to take this biomass and begin the actually process of CBD extraction…